Author websites can promote you 365, 24/7

 But the smartest thing I did very early on was to find a WordPress developer to help me.

-There are so many WordPress experts and web designers around the world, it is not difficult to find one to help you build your site with all the functionality you want.
-And it’s a big world out there!
+There are so many WordPress experts and web designers all around the world now.
+It is not difficult to find one to help you build your site with all the functionality you want.

 My theme developers are in Nepal, my site developer is in Asia and my automation developer is in Romania.